sunfounder/ts10l/README.md

-# TS-10L 10.1'' Touch Screen
+# TS-10 L 10.1" Touch Screen
-This repository is for TS-10L 10.1'' Touch Screen. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for TS-10 L 10.1" Touch Screen. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: